CristinaCiotlaus/parkingCostCalculator/README.md

 Users can enter these details using a simple form on the website, and the tool then calculates the estimated parking cost based on the information provided.
 The website also provides some additional information and options, such as the ability to select different parking lots available, or to calculate the cost of parking for ashorter or longer period of time.

-Overall, the website is a useful tool for anyone looking to estimate the cost of parking their vehicle in a particular location.
+The website is a useful tool for anyone looking to estimate the cost of parking their vehicle in a particular location.